 Many of the problems that keep us stuck have a strong relational aspect.
 We may be locked into conflict with our boss or spouse, we may find it hard to trust people, we may find relationships difficult.
 We cannot escape relationships of one kind or other.
 As difficult as they may be, relationships also provide us with the greatest sense of satisfaction in life when we are open to others; knowing and being known, loving and being loved.

 In my experience, problems in relationship are also solved in relationship.
 When we expose the hidden parts of ourselves to another, and experience ourselves understood and accepted, then we can begin to understand and accept ourselves.
 The parts of ourselves which were hidden, slowly make their way into the light, to find their unique expression.
-That is why the therapeutic relationship, the connection you have with your counsellor, is so important.
+That is why the therapeutic relationship, the connection you have with your counsellor or coach, is so important.
 I will help you to become aware of the experiences and feelings you have in therapy, so that you can find new ways of being with other people.

 If we don’t set any goals, how will we know when we have arrived?

 As we start out, I will help you to set goals for yourself to gain the greatest benefit for your efforts.
 Engaging in coaching is making an investment in yourself.
 Setting goals from the outset ensures that you gain a return on your investment.
 Asking yourself what you want out of coaching is a crucial question.
 No, it’s THE crucial question!
 The agreed goals set the direction and focus of our work together, enabling you to create the life you want.